wtraylor/modular_megafauna_model/docs/model.md

 Robinson and Merrill 2012\cite robinson2012influence).
 In the short term, grazers may be limited by encounter rate (moving between forage patches) or handling rate (cropping and chewing), which means they might not be able to ingest the amount of forage they desire even though there is enough forage available.
 However, in the long term (i.e. over days and months), the intake of grazers is most likely to be digestion-limited.
-That is because they can compensate encounter and handling limatation by increasing their daily foraging time.
+That is because they can compensate encounter and handling limitation by increasing their daily foraging time.
 In other words, the functional response curve increases so sharply with even low forage density that it does not play a major role in the long term.

 ### Mortality {#sec_mortality}